Understanding the Risks of Pulmonary Arterial Hypertension

 Limited cutaneous scleroderma

-A type of scleroderma in which skin hardening and tightening occurs only on the fingers, hands, forearms, and face
+A type of scleroderma in which skin hardening and tightening happens only on the fingers, hands, forearms, and face

 Test results